wilsonzlin/mydns/README.md

 WantedBy=multi-user.target
 ```

 Adjust the `ExecStart` command path and CLI arguments as necessary.
-It's recommended to create a system user and group dedicated for this service for security; adjust `User` and `Group` as necessary. **It's strongly disadvised to run MyDNS as root.**
+It's recommended to create a system user and group dedicated for this service for security; adjust `User` and `Group` as necessary.
+MyDNS cannot be run as root.

 Once the file is in place, run: